tpecholt/imrad/README.md

 Unlike other tools ImRAD can be used for continuous modification of the generated UI.
 Data binding, events and even manual UI code additions are well supported.

 ImRAD runs on Windows, Linux and MacOS.
+The generated code can be run on Windows, Linux, MacOS and Android.

 <hr>